-I never allow users to connect directly to the clouds, since clouds from great providers like AWS or Google, doesn’t come with DDoS Protection.
+I would never allow users to connect directly to a cloud server, since cloud servers from good providers such as AWS or Google, do not come with DDoS Protection.
 So, I have to build a protection.

 Sometime ago I read a decent review about “DDoS Protected VPS Providers” on LowEndTalk (really, on LET):

-It’s indeed very accurate based on my experiences so far.
+It’s indeed very accurate based on my experience so far.
 Today I trust 3 providers for my SSH/SFTP/MySQL tunnels: LunaNode from Montreal (OVH), RamNode from Atlanta (Staminus) and QuadraNet from Miami (In-House).

 Recently I had a problem with a customer trying to remove a addon domain on cPanel.
 Every time he tries to remove, he got different error messages, like “subdomain ‘shop.example.com’ does not exist for user ‘client’”.